AdobeDocs/audience-manager.fr-FR/help/using/features/addressable-audiences.md

 # Addressable Audience {#addressable-audiences}

-Présentation de la fonction d&#39;audience adressable et des cas d&#39;utilisation.
+Présentation de la fonction d'audience adressable et des cas d'utilisation.

 ## What is an Addressable Audience? {#addressable-audience-description}

 The [!UICONTROL Addressable Audiences] feature shows you the overlap between the audiences you see across all of your properties where [!DNL Audience Manager] collects data and your selected destination.
-Pour vous aider à comprendre ce concept, observez l&#39;illustration ci-dessous.
-Le chevauchement entre chaque cercle représente les différents types d&#39;audiences adressables.
+Pour vous aider à comprendre ce concept, observez l'illustration ci-dessous.
+Le chevauchement entre chaque cercle représente les différents types d'audiences adressables.

 ![](assets/addressableAudienceVenn.png)